 2 Comprehensive evaluations levels depend on the need level of youth served; level I evaluations are for lowest-need youth.
 Evaluations are a service many vendors provide to state agencies in different forms and for a range of unit costs.
 The Department of Children and Families pays vendors a maximum unit cost of \$85.91.
 The Justice Administrative Commission pays vendors to provide pre-trial competency or sanity evaluations, pre-trial forensic exams, evaluations for departure hearings, and psychological evaluations for juvenile cases; the rates per evaluation range from \$150 to \$625.
-While Florida's State Courts System contracts for evaluations, staff could provide costs.
+While Florida's State Courts System contracts for evaluations, staff could not specify a unit cost.
 In addition, the Agency for Health Care Administration sets Medicaid fee-for-service evaluation rates at a maximum unit cost of \$150 if conducted by non-physician staff and \$210 if conducted by a physician.

-3 Residential Level II facilities are licensed, structured rehabilitation-oriented group facilities that provide supervision 24 hours per day, seven days per week.
-Persons who live in Level II facilities have significant deficits in independent living skills and need extensive support and supervision.
+3 Residential Level II facilities are licensed, structured rehabilitation-oriented group facilities that provide supervision 24 hours per day, seven days per

-20 OPPAGA compared charges for Medicaid's fee-for-service behavioral health services to unit costs for services presented in Exhibit 4 and found comparable service categories for four services: group and individual counseling, intake-screening, and treatment plan review.
+20 OPPAGA compared charges for Medicaid's fee-for-service behavioral health services to unit costs for services presented in Exhibit 5 and found comparable service categories for four services: group counseling, individual counseling, intake-screening, and treatment plan review.
 Medicaid reimbursement rates were higher than the maximum costs for group and individual counseling and treatment plan review.
 Rates for intake-screening fell within the range of unit prices paid by other agencies.
-Id at p.
-3-4.
+Id. at pp. 3-4.

 21 Source: OPPAGA analysis of contracts in the State Contract Management System database.
-OPPAGA Substance Abuse and Mental Health Contracting, September 28, 2011, p.
-4 (copy on file with Government Efficiency Task Force staff).
+Id. at p.
+4.